cedardb/docs/content/references/advanced/_index.md

 ---

 CedarDB supports many advanced features.
-The following sub pages give an overview over the most important ones and explain how to use them most effectively.
+The following sub-pages give an overview over the most important ones and explain how to use them most effectively.

 * [AsOf joins](asof_join)
 * [Benchmarking](benchmarking)